mmbman/Katagiri/1983-04-06-Blue-Cliff-Record-Case-43-Talk-2.md

 [Previous](1983-03-16-Blue-Cliff-Record-Case-43-Talk-1) \|
 [Next](1984-03-21-Mindfulness-Talk-1)

+### Summary

+Katagiri Roshi explains the Five Ranks, a Zen Buddhist teaching. *(Warning: the audio in the archive cuts out before the explanation of the fifth rank.)*

 ### Transcript

 **This transcript is in rough draft stage.**

+**Archive Issue**: The audio ends prematurely at 1:18:54.

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-43-lecture-2" target="_blank">*Listen to this talk on mnzencenter.org*</a>